UMM-CSci-3601-S17/lab-2-client-server-design-ailaverne/ANSWERS.md

   `api/users/:id` to associate the parameter name `id` with the value `588935f5de613130e931ffd5` and this value then gets used to fetch a user via `userController`.

+## What happens when the user accesses the page "kittens"?
+*Modify the server code so accessing the page "kittens" results in the text "Meow".
+Describe what you did and how it worked.*

+Users get `404 Not found` page because the route does not exist in Spark.
+We added a route to Spark in order for it to return the string "Meow".